jlmaier12/TrIdent/README.md

 2. Cleaned_summary_table: A table containing the classifications and characterizations of all contigs that were not filtered out, **excluding** contigs that were classified as 'None'
 3. Pattern_MatchInfo: A list of information for each contig's pattern-match.
 This information is used by other functions in TrIdent.
 4. FilteredOut_contig_table: A table containing all contigs that were filtered out and the respective reason.
-5. Windowsize: The winsowsize used.
+5. Windowsize: The windowsize used.

 **Plot the results of the TrIdent_Classifier pattern-matching:**